Barn Cat Program

-Not usually.
-Most of the cats in the barn cat program are not social, friendly cats or suited to be pets.
+Not often.
+A large majority of the cats in the program are not social with people and are not suited to be pets.
 They have no desire to be "lap cats" and cannot be touched, or may take a very long time to trust enough to pet.
 We strongly encourage adopters to offer cats in this program an independent outdoor life complemented by appropriate care and shelter like a barn or garage.
 When we do have socialzed cats, they are usually poorly suited to shelter life or indoor-only homes, and prefer to be outdoors.

 Will I be responsible for future vaccinations?

 APL barn cats will be up-to-date on vaccines when they are adopted.
 If you wish to keep a cat’s vaccinations up to date, you may make arrangements with APL’s spay/neuter clinic at minimal cost, or with your regular veterinarian.
 The best way to have feral cats vaccinated is with the use of a live humane trap, such as a Tomahawk Feral Cat Trap.
 APL loans live traps and is experienced in safely vaccinating feral cats who arrive in humane traps.

 For more information you may also contact us at firstname.lastname@example.org